laggywiggl/SaadikAssiha/README.md

-# Medical Research Information Chatbot
+# Medical Research Information Chatbot : SaadikAssiha

 This FastAPI application serves as a medical research information chatbot, utilizing various language models and vector databases for question answering.